 In addition, it is a deciduous tree, and provided summer shade and winter sun.
 Even without its leaves, it provided thick cover for nesting birds, and the lovely catkins - called 'Palm' in Britain, and used in church on Palm Sunday - provide huge supplies of easily harvested pollen, for birds, bees and humans.

-If cut before the silver fur has broken into golden flower, the local florist is always happy to buy some, while my friends loved getting their bunch each year.
+If cut before the silver fur has broken into golden flower, the local florist was always happy to buy some, while my friends loved getting their bunch each year.
 It lasts well indoors, either in water, or dried.

 I regularly coppiced the tree every 2 or 3 years This provided some firewood, and lots of light prunings for mulching.